geleto/cascador-ai/README.md

 *   [**`create.TextGenerator` / `create.TextStreamer`**](#textgenerator): **For LLM-based text generation.** Generates or streams unstructured text.
 *   [**`create.ObjectGenerator` / `create.ObjectStreamer`**](#objectgenerator): **For structured data from an LLM.** Generates or streams structured JSON objects.

-### Callable Interface:
+### Callable Component Objects

-Every component can be invoked in two ways: with its built-in prompt if such was specified at creation time or with one-off inputs (prompt and/or context) provided with the call arguments.
+Every component can be invoked in two primary ways: the standard `()` call for most use cases, and the `.run()` method for advanced runtime overrides.

+#### The Standard `()` Call
+This is the most common and straightforward way to use a component.
+You can invoke it with optional arguments for `prompt`and `context` - which covers the majority of use cases.
+You can invoke it with a new prompt and/or context, or with no arguments to use its pre-configured settings.
+For conversational components (`TextGenerator` and `TextStreamer`), you can also pass a `messages` array to manage the chat history.
+See the [Conversational AI](#conversational-ai-managing-message-history) section for a detailed guide.

 ```typescript
 // Created with a templating modifier
 const dynamicComponent = create.TextGenerator.withTemplate({